uesg21221/uesgs-arras/README.md

 Navigate to `server/config.js` and replace `localhost:26301` with the URL for your project.
 (For Glitch users, it's `your-project.glitch.me` (replace `your-project` with the actual name of your project, it should be above settings)).

-If you're experiencing issues when trying to launch the project, go to `package.json` and replace `"node": "18.x"` with `"node": "16.x"`.
+For Glitch specifically, go to `package.json` and replace `"node": "18.x"` with `"node": "16.x"`.
+Glitch doesn't currently support Node 18.

 After doing that, your server should be ready!